jeremyzyang/jeremyzyang.github.io/thought.md

 ### thoughts

-Just some random thoughts on what I've been reading and thinking, not much at the moment, more coming soon.
+Just some random thoughts on what I've been reading and thinking.

 <ins>On knowing and doing</ins>